qweasd1/CMU_SE_PHD/learning/plan.md

 ### Strategy
 * find the core class which connect and contruct the whole architecture of the Wyvern
 * split new keywords or elements with old ones to better understand
+*

+### Assistant
+* write plugins for javacc and copper using xtext to better edit them